Table Of Contents

 With Lambda, you get seamless, speedy, and automated scaling, a fully managed serverless solution, out-of-the-box logs monitoring, and a compute solution for temporary tasks, among other Lambda use cases.
 Yet Lambda’s cold start issue might make it unsuitable for latency-sensitive tasks.

-With Fargate, you can run long-running containerized tasks, choose your runtime environment, and experience fewer limitations over vCPU, RAM, and ephemeral storage usage.
+With Fargate, you can run long-running containerized tasks, choose your runtime environment, and experience fewer limitations on vCPU, RAM, and ephemeral storage usage.
 That is in exchange for registering and updating containers in Amazon ECS, configuring Fargate resources, and monitoring them yourself.

 Although ECS offers maximum configurability, it is also the most complex to implement.
 At the other end of that spectrum is AWS Lambda, a full-fledged serverless computing service (nearly no management complexity but offers minimal control).
 AWS Fargate sits somewhere in the middle.

-Key takeaway: Compared to Lambda, Fargate offers more control and lower costs, while AWS does most of the heavy lifting for you.
+At a glance: Compared to Lambda, Fargate offers more control and lower costs, while AWS does most of the heavy lifting for you.

 How To Measure, Monitor, And Control AWS Lambda And Fargate Costs